 COMMAND DESCRIPTION Host Address Enter the address of the host server.

-Login Type Anonymous.
+COMMAND DESCRIPTION Login Type Anonymous.
 This is when a user I.D. and password is automatically supplied to the server for anonymous access.
 Anonymous logins will work only if your ISP or service administrator has enabled this option.
 Normal.
 The server requires a unique User ID and Password to login.
-Transfer Type You must use binary mode when uploading the configuration or firmware file.
-Transfer files in either ASCII (plain text format) or in binary mode.
+Transfer Type Transfer files in either ASCII (plain text format) or in binary mode.
+Configuration and firmware files should be transferred in binary mode.
 Initial Remote Directory Specify the default remote directory (path).
 Initial Local Directory Specify the default local directory (path).